-ANSWER: There were not twelve apostles but thirteen (13), as Matthias was chosen to take the place of Judas after he committed suicide.
-What were the apostles to do?
-These men were more than simply students.
+Answer: There were not twelve apostles but thirteen (13), as Matthias was chosen to take the place of Judas after he committed suicide.
+These men were more than mere students.
 Jesus, with the help of God the Father, chose each one of the twelve for a very special purpose (Mark 3:13 - 19).

 We have some information about a few of the apostles (disciples) and very little data on the majority of the twelve.
-Below is a brief synopsis of each of them, in the chronological order Jesus called them.
+Below is a brief synopsis of each of them in the chronological order Jesus called them to serve.

 John is the brother of James (the Greater) and author of one of the four gospels.
 He also wrote three other New Testament books and the book of Revelation.
 He was banished to the island of Patmos by Roman Emperor Domitian in 95 A.D., where he wrote Revelation.
-He was released from exile by Emperor Nerva around 97 A.D.
-Lived to around 100 A.D.
-Is believed to be the only one of the original twelve disciples who did not die a violent death.
+He was released from exile by Emperor Nerva around 97 A.D. and lived to around 100 A.D.
+He is believed to be the only one of the original disciples who did not die a violent death.

-Andrew, one of the first two of the twelve apostles Christ called, was a fisherman by trade.
+Andrew, one of the first two of the twelve inner disciples Christ called, was a fisherman by trade.
 He was the brother of Simon Peter and lived in Bethsaida when Jesus called him.
-According to Foxe's Book of Martyrs preached the gospel to many Asiatic nations and was crucified in Edessa.
+According to Foxe's Book of Martyrs, he preached the gospel to many Asiatic nations.
+He was ultimately crucified in Edessa.

-Peter was originally named Simon and renamed Peter by Jesus.
-A married fisherman from Bethsaida who was the third of twelve disciples Jesus called (John 1:40 - 42).
-He walked on water with Jesus (Matthew 14) and also denied 3 times he knew him (Matthew 26).
-Was a witness to Jesus' transfiguration (Matthew 17).
-Raised a widow from the dead (Acts 9).
-Was rebuked by Apostle Paul for his hypocritical behavior (Galatians 2).
-Wrote 2 New Testament books.
-Died a martyr at the hands of Rome around 67 A.D.
+Simon was renamed Peter by Jesus.
+He was a married fisherman from Bethsaida who was the third of twelve disciples Jesus called (John 1:40 - 42).
+He walked on water with Jesus (Matthew 14) and denied three times he knew him (Matthew 26).
+He was a witness to Jesus' transfiguration (Matthew 17).
+Peter wrote two New Testament books and died a martyr around 67 A.D.

 James (the Greater) is brother of the apostle John, is also called 'James the Greater' to distinguish him from the other disciple named James (who is the son of Alpheus).
-Was a fisherman in partnership with Peter.
-Was with disciples Peter and John when Jesus was transfigured (Matthew 17:1).
+He was a fisherman in partnership with Peter and was with him, as well as John, to witness Jesus' transfiguration (Matthew 17:1).
 James was beheaded by King Herod Agrippa in 44 A.D., making him the first martyr of the twelve apostles.

-Matthew, also called Levi, was born in Nazareth and is the last of the twelve apostles where information about his life is more commonly known.
-His occupation was a tax-collector.
+Matthew, also called Levi, was born in Nazareth.
+He is the last of the twelve apostles where information about his life is commonly known.
+His occupation was a tax collector.
 The gospel he wrote, in 35 A.D., was the very first book written for the New Testament.
-According to Foxe's, labored spreading the gospel in Parthia and Ethiopia.
-Suffered martyrdom.
+According to Foxe's, he labored spreading the gospel in Parthia and Ethiopia before suffering martyrdom.

-The below five out of twelve apostles were called at roughly the same time.
+The below five out of the twelve original apostles were called at roughly the same time.

 Judas Iscariot, the last of the original twelve apostles before Matthias was needed, was a thief who was allowed to carry the group's money bag.
 Judas betrayed Jesus to the chief priests for thirty pieces of silver.
-After his betrayal the remorse of his sin leads him to commit suicide.
-After his death the remaining apostles (disciples) must choose someone to take his place.
+After his betrayal, the remorse of his sin leads him to commit suicide.